Homological mirror symmetry for nodal stacky curves: Introduction

 The extension to consider invertible polynomials with different grading groups was initiated by Berglund and Henningson in \cite{Berglund1995LandauGinzburgOM} and systematically studied by Krawitz in \cite{Krawitz}.
 By construction, we have that $\widecheck{\Gamma}\subseteq \mathrm{SL}(n,\C)$.
 Note that this definition differs from that of \cite[Definition 15]{Krawitz}; however, \cite[Proposition 3]{EbelingTakahashi}, shows that the above definition is equivalent\footnote{Strictly speaking, the cited result pertains to the closely related maximal group of symmetries which keeps $\w$ invariant, although the resulting quotient, and therefore dual groups, are the same.}.
 With this setup, homological Berglund--H\"ubsch--Henningson mirror symmetry predicts: \begin{mconj} For any invertible polynomial $\w$ with admissible symmetry group $\Gamma\subseteq \Gamma_\w$ and corresponding dual group $\widecheck{\Gamma}$, there is a quasi-equivalence

-of pre-triangulated $A_\infty$-categories over $\C$. \end{mconj} In the above, $\mathrm{mf}(\A^n,\Gamma, \w)$ is the dg-category of $\Gamma$-equivariant matrix factorisations of $\w$ on $\A^n$, and $\mathcal{FS}(\widecheck{\w},\widecheck{\Gamma})$ is the orbifold Fukaya--Seidel category of $(\widecheck{\w},\widecheck{\Gamma})$.
-Presently, there does not exist a definition of such a category in full generality, although the work of \cite{ChoChoaJeong} gives a definition in the context of invertible polynomials.
+of pre-triangulated $A_\infty$-categories over $\C$. \end{mconj} In the above, $\mathrm{mf}(\A^n,\Gamma, \w)$ is the dg-category of $\Gamma$-equivariant matrix factorisations of $\w$ on $\A^n$, and $\mathcal{FS}_{\widecheck{\Gamma}}(\widecheck{\w})$ is the orbifold Fukaya--Seidel category of $(\widecheck{\w},\widecheck{\Gamma})$.
+Presently, there does not exist a definition of such a category in full generality, although the work of \cite{ChoChoaJeong} gives a candidate in the context of invertible polynomials where $d_0\leq 0$.
 In the maximally graded case where $\Gamma=\Gamma_\w$, this is known as homological Berglund--H\"ubsch mirror symmetry, and goes back to \cite{Weightedprojectivelines}, \cite{2006math......4361U}.
 Recently, there have been many results in the direction of establishing this conjecture.
 In the maximally graded case it has been proven in several situations -- in particular, for Brieskorn--Pham polynomials in any number of variables in \cite{Futaki2011}, and for Thom--Sebastiani sums of polynomials of type $A$ and $D$ in \cite{FU2}.
 The conjecture is also established for all invertible polynomials in two variables in \cite{HabermannSmith}.
-For each class of invertible polynomial, Kravets (\cite{Kravets}) establishes a full, strong, exceptional collection for $\mathrm{mf}(\A^n,\Gamma_\w,\w)$ with $n\leq 3$ whose length is the Milnor number of the transpose polynomial, $\widecheck{\w}$.
-In the case of chain polynomials in any number of variables, Hirano and Ouchi (\cite{HiranoOuchi}) show that the category $\mathrm{mf}(\A^n,\Gamma_\w,\w)$ has a full and strong exceptional collection whose length is similarly the Milnor number of $\widecheck{\w}$.
-The full conjecture in the $\Z/2$-graded case of two variable invertible polynomials was established by Cho, Choa, and Jeong in \cite{ChoChoaJeong}.
-Recently, in \cite{HabBHHHMS}, an orthogonal approach establishes the full $\Z$-graded statement of \cref{MFConjecture} for $n=2$, in addition showing the existence of a tilting object in $\mathrm{mf}(\A^2,\Gamma,\w)$ whose length is the dimension of the state space of the FJRW A--model.
-Again in the maximally graded case, progress on the conjecture was made in \cite{PolishchukVarolgunes}, where the authors demonstrate that the exceptional collection in the category of matrix factorisations constructed in \cite{AramakiTakahashi} satisfies a recursion relation with respect to the number of variables. \\
+Progress on the conjecture was made in \cite{PolishchukVarolgunes}, where the authors demonstrate that the exceptional collection in the category of matrix factorisations constructed in \cite{AramakiTakahashi} satisfies a recursion relation with respect to the number of variables.
+Recently, in \cite{HabBHHHMS}, a reformulation of \cref{MFConjecture} in two variables (\cite[Conjecture 6.1]{FU2}) was established, incorporating the equivariance in the A--model by pulling back $\widecheck{\w}$ to the total space of the crepant resolution of $\C^2/\widecheck{\Gamma}$.\\